Educational Programs at the Jewish Museum of Maryland

 Chaperones: Chaperones are required in a ratio of 1 adult per 10 students.
 The role of chaperones is to encourage students to ask questions, make personal observations, and provide supervision.

 Fees: The admission fee is $2 per student; $3 per accompanying adult, teachers free with group.
 Supplemental $2 per student fee for archival exploration programs, art projects, writing workshops, and other special programs.
+Maryland Public Schools are free and we can provide one complimentary bus.

 Photos: We will post all photos from a group’s visit to the JMM on our Education Facebook page here.
 Please let us know if you are not comfortable with our staff taking photos of your group as they go through the museum.